Azure/maximo/README.md

 oc extract secret/nonprod-credentials-superuser -n mas-nonprod-core --to=-
 ```

-Skip the step below and proceed with the Maximo set up.
+Skip the step below and proceed with the MAS set up.

-#### Setting up Maximo
+### Setting up MAS

-You can get to Maximo on the domain you specified, in our guide this is admin.<cluster_url> (which is in our set up <deployment_name>.apps.cluster.domain).
-Note that you should always use https to approach.
-With regular http, you'll get a route not found error.
-When using self signed certificates (like we do), you will need to visit the api.<cluster_url> page.
-Navigate there and accept any certificates that pop up.
+You can get to MAS on the domain you specified, in our guide this is admin.<cluster_url> (which is in our set up <deployment_name>.apps.cluster.domain).
+Note that https is required for access.
+When using self signed certificates (like our example does), you will need to navigate to api.<cluster_url> page and accept any certificates warnings that pop up.

-Navigate to the /initialsetup page on your Maximo instance and accept the SSL certs.
+Next, navigate to the <masurl>/initialsetup page on your MAS instance and accept the SSL certs.
 You'll be welcomed with a wizard and then a screen like this:

  ![Maximo initial setup overview](docs/images/maximo-setup-initial.png)
 <!--